Raphael Warnock canvasser, 15, shot in Georgia; wound not life-threatening, suspect jailed

 Georgia voters have until Tuesday to decide between Warnock and Republican challenger Herschel Walker.

 Tensions have run high in the hotly contended race to join a Senate where Democrats hold a razor-thin majority.
-Former president Donald Trump endorsed Walker, and former president Barack Obama has campaigned for Walker.
+Former President Donald Trump endorsed Walker, and former President Barack Obama has campaigned for Warnock.

-Shortly before November’s elections, a canvasser with alleged ties to white supremacy said he was assaulted while campaigning for Republican candidates Marco Rubio and Ron DeSantis.
+Shortly before November’s elections, a canvasser with alleged ties to white supremacy said he was assaulted while campaigning for Florida Republican candidates Sen. Marco Rubio and Gov. Ron DeSantis.
 While police said that attack was not politically motivated, Rubio and the alleged victim argued otherwise.